 - (a) Cell wall

+- (b) Chloroplasts

 - (c) Cell membrane

-- (b) Chloroplasts (d) Vacuole
+- (d) Vacuole

-- Ans. (a) Cell wall
+Ans. (a) Cell wall

 - 2. Which of the following cell will burst when placed in a hypotonic solution?

 - (a) Bacterial cell

+- (b) Plant cell

 - (c) Animal cell

-- (b) Plant cell (d) Fungal cell
+- (d) Fungal cell

-- Ans. (c) Animal cell
+Ans. (c) Animal cell

 - 3. The stretches of DNA which carry information for protein synthesis are called

 - (a) nucleus.

 - (b) nucleolus.

 - (c) genes.

 - (d) chromosomes.

-- Ans. (c) genes.
+Ans. (c) genes.

-- 4. The longest cell in the human body is
+4. The image shows a plant cell.
+Which marked part is responsible for the generation of energy in the cell?

+(a) P

+(b) Q

+(c) R

+(d) S

+Ans. (d) S

+- 5. Plasma membrane encloses the contents of a cell.
+Select the incorrect option from the following regarding the role of plasma membrane. - (i) It provides an outer boundary to every cell. - (ii) It is impermeable to water.

+- (iii) It has carrier proteins for passive transport.

+- (a) Options (i) and (iii)

-- (a) nerve cell. (b) muscle cell.
+- (b) Options (ii) and (iii)

+- (c) Only option (ii)

-- (c) liver cell. (d) kidney cell.
+- (d) All of these

+Ans. (b) Options (ii) and (iii)

+- 6. The nucleus controls cell metabolism and other activities of the cell.
+But some cells do not have nucleus when matured.
+A cell, devoid of nuclei, also lack in

-- Ans. (a) nerve cell.
+- (a) mitochondria.

+- (b) endoplasmic reticulum.

+- (c) ribosomes.

+- (d) chromosomes.

+Ans. (d) chromosomes.

-- 5. Why is plasma membrane called a selectively permeable membrane? - Ans.
-Plasma membrane is called selectively permeable, as it allows only selective particles to pass through the membrane. - 6.
+- 7. Why is plasma membrane called a selectively permeable membrane? - Ans.
+Plasma membrane is selectively permeable, as it allows only selective particles to pass through the membrane. - 8.
 Define plasmolysis. - Ans.
-Plasmolysis takes place in plant cells, where cytoplasm shrinks away from cell wall due to outward osmotic flow of water. - 7.
-What will happen if a human red blood cell is kept in a hypertonic solution?

-- Ans.
-When placed in a hypertonic solution, a red blood cell will lose water and undergo crenation. - 8.
+Plasmolysis takes place in plant cells, where cytoplasm shrinks away from cell wall due to outward osmotic flow of water. - 9.
+What will happen if a human red blood cell is kept in a hypertonic solution? - Ans.
+When placed in a hypertonic solution, a red blood cell will lose water and undergo crenation. - 10.
 Viruses do not show any characteristic of life outside the host organism.
 Why? - Ans.
 Viruses don't have biological machinery to synthesis important biomolecules.
-The viral DNA or RNA incorporates itself into the host cell's genetic material and induces it to replicate the viral genome. - 9.
-Give two examples of unicellular organisms. - Ans.
-Two examples of unicellular organisms are Amoeba and Chlamydomonas.

-- 10. How does Amoeba acquire food?
+The viral DNA or RNA incorporates itself into the host cell's genetic material and induces it to replicate the viral genome. - 11.
+Give two examples each of unicellular and multicellular organisms. - Ans.
+Two examples of unicellular organisms are Amoeba and Chlamydomonas. - Two examples of multicellular organisms are plants, human. - 12.
+How does Amoeba acquire food?
 What is the process called? - Ans.
 Amoeba obtain its food from outer surrounding with the help of finger like extensions called pseudopodia.
-This process is called endocytosis. - 11.
-Differentiate between diffusion and osmosis. - Ans.
-Diffusion is a process in which the movement of molecules or ions of a substance takes place from region of higher concentration to region of lower concentration.

-In osmosis, water molecules move from dilute solution to concentrated solution through a semi-permeable membrane.

-- 12. Differentiate between nucleus and nucleoid.
+This process is called endocytosis.

+- 13. Differentiate between diffusion and osmosis. - Ans.
+Diffusion is a process in which the movement of molecules or ions of a substance takes place from region of higher concentration to region of lower concentration. - In osmosis, water molecules move from dilute solution to concentrated solution through a semi-permeable membrane. - 14.
+Differentiate between nucleus and nucleoid.
 Where is DNA located in the prokaryotic cell? - Ans.
 Nucleus: It is dense, spherical or cylindrical in shape, present at the centre of a eukaryotic cell.
-Helps in cell division and also regulates all functions within the cell.

-Nucleoid: Nucleoid on the other hand is an irregularly shaped region within the cell of a prokaryotic cells that contains all or most of the genetic material, called genophore.

-- 13. What will happen if cell wall is not present in plant cell? - Ans.
+Helps in cell division and also regulates all functions within the cell. - Nucleoid: Nucleoid on the other hand is an irregularly shaped region within the cell of a prokaryotic cells that contains all or most of the genetic material, called genophore. - 15.
+What will happen if cell wall is not present in plant cell? - Ans.
 The cell wall provides vital functions to the cell including protection, rigidity and support to the plants and ultimately determines the shape of the cells.